The Comprehensive Guide to Cloud Computing: Transforming Business and Technology in the Digital Age Cloud computing stands as one of the m...

 Optimization:

-The ease of provisioning resources can lead to "cloud sprawl" –
+- Uncontrolled Spending: The ease of provisioning resources can lead to

-Costs for data transfer (especially egress), API calls, premium support
+- Hidden Costs: Costs for data transfer (especially egress), API

-tiers, and advanced security features can add up and are sometimes
+calls, premium support tiers, and advanced security features can add up

 - Performance and Latency: